indygreg/mozilla-central-legacy/README.txt

 Since I view this as an alternative build system, I'm more focused on the long-term than supporting a minimum ubiquitous environment (like Python 2.5 or 2.6).
-Long-term, Python 2.7 will be adopted, so concerns will diminish over time.
+Long-term, Python 2.7 will be adopted (and it is already adopted by Mozilla Build - the Windows developer environment), so concerns will diminish over time.

 That being said, not many parts utilize 2.7 features, so it should be simple enough to backport if people insist.